lasso-net/lassonet/README.md

 You should always try to give normalized data to LassoNet as it uses neural networks under the hood.

-You can read the full [documentation](https://lasso-net.github.io//lassonet/api/) or read the [examples](https://github.com/lasso-net/lassonet/tree/master/examples) that cover all features.
+You can read the full [documentation](https://lasso-net.github.io//lassonet/api/) or read the [examples](https://github.com/lasso-net/lassonet/tree/master/examples) that cover most features.

 ## Features

 - regression, classification, [Cox regression](https://en.wikipedia.org/wiki/Proportional_hazards_model) and [interval-censored Cox regression](https://arxiv.org/abs/2206.06885) with `LassoNetRegressor`, `LassoNetClassifier`, `LassoNetCoxRegressor` and `LassoNetIntervalRegressor`.
 - cross-validation with `LassoNetRegressorCV`, `LassoNetClassifierCV`, `LassoNetCoxRegressorCV` and `LassoNetIntervalRegressorCV`
 - group feature selection with the `groups` argument
-- `lambda_start="auto"` heuristic
+- `lambda_start="auto"` heuristic (default)

 Note that cross-validation, group feature selection and automatic `lambda_start` selection have not been published in papers, you can read the code or [post as issue](https://github.com/lasso-net/lassonet/issues/new) to request more details.